macroflight/psxhacks/README.md

 Shows events on all connected USB joystick-type devices.
 Useful if you e.g want to find the USB button or axis number that matches a physical button or axis, or the pygame name of a device.

+### psx_shutdown.py

+Connect to PSX and send the magic message that cause all instances to shutdown cleanly.

+### psx_fuel_transfer.py

+SMall hack to transfer X tons of ZFW into the centre tank, simulating a large fuel tank in the hold that can be emptied into the center tank.
+Who said you can't fly London to Sydney with a decent payload in a 744? :)

 ## What you need to run my Python scripts: